tfurrows/ElsieBoy4/README.md

 ## Notes

+If you don't know about ElsieFour (LC4), read about it here: https://eprint.iacr.org/2017/339

 The UI provides for an optional six character nonce.
-As I'm sure you're aware, you could simply include any size nonce with your message stream.
+The nonce is *not* optional to the LC4 process, but has been made optional in the UI so that one could choose to compute the nonce as part of the entire message stream.
+If you're using a six character nonce, it's easiest to use the UI; if you're using a longer nonce, it's easier to compute it with the rest of your message stream.

 The UI does not provide for a signature, but you can append one to your message stream.